Heading North for the winter

-The kids favourite space was the was the naturally flowing herb and veggie garden (strangely LR was getting inspiration for our patch while B was mapping out exploration trails for a game he was designing lol)
+The kid’s favourite space was the naturally flowing herb and veggie garden (strangely LR was getting inspiration for our patch while B was mapping out exploration trails for a game he was designing lol)

 Back on the road, I make a few observations:

 With a wink; common courtesy on the outback roads.

 Driving a turbo-injected V8 we tend to sit on the road speed limits relatively easily.
 But for some reason when someone sees a van, they just got to, GOT to pass and hence obviously not travelling at the speed limit….but of course it’s us with the caravans that are the dangerous ones.
 And for those times when it’s not safe to travel at speed with a caravan, for our safety and that of the speeders we tend to pull slightly to the side, slow and signal when it is safe to pass (Which I hate as my time schedule is totally put out haha)